A Grin Without a Cat

 ‘I call it purring, not growling,’ said Alice.

 ‘Call it what you like,’ said the Cat.

 The Cheshire Cat reminds us that we often came up with explanations for the perplexing things the psychopath said and did, to try and make them fit our image of them and the relationship.
-But no matter how we tried to excuse it, much of it was, well, mad.
+But no matter how we spun it, much of it was, well, mad.

 The tension of Alice’s Adventures in Wonderland emerges when Alice’s fixed perspective of the world comes into contact with the mad, illogical world of Wonderland.
 Alice’s fixed sense of order clashes with the madness she finds in Wonderland… Her fundamental beliefs face challenges at every turn, and as a result Alice suffers an identity crisis.

 We were made to feel desperate to understand and to fit into a world that made no sense; we became desperate for approval, for some sign that we were acceptable.
 It’s no wonder our “looking-glass selves” gave us an identity crises.